IanWraith/DMRDecode/README.txt

 Milestone 3 - To decode the CACH

- I'm currently working on a bug which is preventing sync words being detected outside of the special syncronisation mode.
+Still not at milestone 3 as I'm not happy with the demodulation code.
+However moving over to a sound thread did fix the main bug with the basic demodulation.
+However I now need to add a root raised cosine filter to improve performance further.

-Ian Wraith (10th September 2010)
+Ian Wraith (11th October 2010)